AmigoDheena/download_resource/README.md

 # Download_Resourse
-You can download List of Image, CSS, JS form the webpage.
+You can download List of Image, CSS, JS as text file, form the webpage.

 Just add this into the URL section of a new bookmark: